top of page

 Safety

-While chickweed is generally safe for consumption, some individuals may have an allergic reaction to the herb.
-In rare cases, contact dermatitis has been reported.
-Pregnant and breastfeeding women can safely consume chickweed in food doses.
-However, consuming large amounts of seeds may cause digestive issues such as diarrhea.
-It is important to consume chickweed in moderation.
+Chickweed is generally safe for consumption, though individuals with known allergies to plants in the Caryophyllaceae family should exercise caution.
+Rare reports of contact dermatitis have been noted, especially after handling the plant.
+Pregnant and breastfeeding women can safely consume chickweed in food quantities, but large amounts of seeds should be avoided, as they may cause digestive issues such as diarrhea.
+As always, moderation is key.

 Actions